-- 3998 Administrative Services for administrative purposes, and meetings, as follows: - 3999 "45-9-83. - 4000 There is created the Georgia State Indemnification Commission which shall be composed - of the Governor, the executive director of the Peace Officer Standards and Training - 4002 Council, the executive director of the Georgia Firefighter Standards and Training Council, - 4003 the commissioner of public safety, the commissioner of transportation, the commissioner of corrections, the commissioner of community supervision, the commissioner of public health, one law enforcement officer who shall be a member of the Peace Officers' Association of Georgia appointed by the Governor from a list of five candidates provided by such organization, and one firefighter who shall be a member of the Georgia State Firemen's Association appointed by the Governor from a list of five candidates provided by such organization.
+3997 Georgia State Indemnification Commission, composition, assignment to Department of of corrections, the commissioner of community supervision, the commissioner of public health, one law enforcement officer who shall be a member of the Peace Officers' Association of Georgia appointed by the Governor from a list of five candidates provided by such organization, and one firefighter who shall be a member of the Georgia State Firemen's Association appointed by the Governor from a list of five candidates provided by such organization.
 The Governor shall be the chairperson of the commission, and the commission shall be assigned to the department for administrative purposes.
 The commission shall meet at least semiannually upon the call of the Governor."